molgenis/molgenis/docs/user_documentation/modify-data/guide-metadata-manager.md

-# Metadata manager
+# Data model editor

-The metadata manager can be used to manage your metadata.
+The metadata manager can be used to change the metadata of your tables, i.e., create tables (aka entityTypes), add, remove columns (aka attributes).
 ![1](../../images/metadata-manager/full-edit-overview.png?raw=true)

 This entails changing descriptions, changing the labels, changing the package in which the EntityType lives, but it also means you can add and remove attributes (columns), or even change the order in which they are shown in the data explorer.

 The metadata manager also allows you to create new EntityTypes (tables) from scratch!
 No longer do you need to understand the EMX format and import excel sheets via the importer, you can create new data tables from scratch using the metadata manager user interface.

-## Creating a new EntityType
+## Add table (create)
-To create a new EntityType, press the blue 'plus' button next to the EntityType select dropdown.
+To create a new table (EntityType), press the blue 'plus' button next to the EntityType select dropdown.

 ![2](../../images/metadata-manager/entity-edit-form-new.png?raw=true)

 You will get an empty template, allowing you to build your EntityType from scratch.
 If you are familiar with relational database concepts, you will probably recognize most of the inputs.
 In any case, here we will take you through the different fields and explain their use.

 __Extends__
 : The extends dropdown lets you choose another EntityType which your EntityType will extend.
 This means that any attributes that EntityType might have, will be inherited by your EntityType.

 An EntityType __has__ to be abstract in order for you to extend it.